 Students live in apartments in the heart of Florence in this 4-week program.
 They use the facilities of the Florence institute, the Santa Reparata International School of Art, to enroll in 2 courses offered by Maryville and other St. Louis-area and MOSAIC faculty.
 Students live in apartments in central Florence.
 Excursions to Siena and other local sites are included, plus there are optional day as well as overnight trips to Venice, the Amalfi Coast, and Rome.
 Return date depends on participation in Rome optional excursion.
-Estimated total cost (includes tuition, housing, food, and local excursions) for 6 credits is $4,595 plus airfare (estimated at approximately $1,375).
+Two sessions are offered in summer 2015.
+Specific courses for each session will be available after Christmas break.
+Estimated total cost (includes tuition, housing, food, and local excursions) for 6 credits is $4,900 plus airfare (estimated at approximately $1,375).
 3 additional credits are available for $750.
 (Costs vary for optional trips.)
 Courses are for 3 credits each.

 Study of Human Body through Great Italian Renaissance Artists (Natalia Moraru – MU)